CloudLabsAI-Azure/Know-Before-You-Go/AIW-KBYG/AIW-Cloud-Native-Apps-01.md

    When adding migration project if attendee gets the error the connection timed out.
 Possible reasons for this include

-     - the address and/or port was not correct, or the server is not running. its temporary issue wait for 5-10 minutes then retry again
+     - The address and/or port was not correct, or the server is not running, it's a temporary issue and wait for 5-10 minutes then retry again.
      - The mongodb might not be running, run the following command on the build VM to start the DB.

        ```docker container start mongo```

 1. Azure API issue:

-     - Due to recent changes in Azure api's, azure API's are taking some additional time to fetch the details of the resources .
+     - Due to recent changes in Azure APIs , They are taking additional time to fetch the details of the resources.
 The validation steps might fail initially for the lab, if you re-run the steps again after 30-45 minutes later then it will succeed if there will be no configuration related issue with lab steps you performed.